Hi folks! I’m Skye Blake, following an unusual trail about tofu cat litter… how weird is that?

 Soybeans are the main ingredient in many products.

-They are a legume with many uses as food products, animal feed, and in various industries.
+They are a legume, referred to also as “pea”, with many uses as food products, animal feed, and in various industries.

 Tofu litter is made from bean dregs, by-products of the process of making tofu.